zdelrosario/data-science-curriculum/d45-e-data14-webplotdigitizer-solution.md

 Go to the [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/) website and download the desktop version (matching your operating system).

+*Note 1*: There should be a free version available; try clicking the `Access archived v4` link.

-*Note*: On Mac OS X you may have to open `Security & Privacy` in order to launch WebPlotDigitizer on your machine.
+*Note 2*: On Mac OS X you may have to open `Security & Privacy` in order to launch WebPlotDigitizer on your machine.

 ## Extract